davesnx/rxduce/README.md

-# rxdux
+# rxduce
-It's another(as usual in Frond-end) simple approach to join Redux with RxJS and create a Reactive React application.
+It's another(as usual in Frond-end) simple approach to implement Redux on top of RxJS and create a Reactive React application.

 ## Values
 Right now it's only the typical counter example... but the objective is: